seed4j/seed4j/documentation/module-creation.md

 In fact, you don't just need to create one `JHipsterModule`, you'll need a factory able to create them since each instance depends on the properties chosen by the users.

-So, as this is the business of JHLite you probably want to create a `com.seed4j.generator.my_module.domain` package.
+So, as this is the business of Seed4J you probably want to create a `com.seed4j.generator.my_module.domain` package.
 And you can start with a simple test:

 ```java
 import static com.seed4j.module.infrastructure.secondary.JHipsterModulesAssertions.*;